HylianBasement/rbxts-squash/README.md

 // }
 ```

-> You cannot use data types as indexes on objects because JavaScript doesn't allow you to do so.
+> You cannot use data types as indexes in objects because JavaScript doesn't allow you to do so.
 If needed, cast the value to a map instead.